TingHLiao/WebCanvas/README.md

 #### Basic Tools Effect
 You can choice tools wanted in the tool bar on the left.
 The blue frame will show the active tool.
-And the cursor will switch to corresponded icon.
+And the cursor will switch to corresponding icon.

 <img src='./img/pen_mouse.png' style="float:left">&nbsp;pencil:
 &emsp;&ensp; Default tool at the beginning, you can draw line on the canvas with it.